Creating a Linux VM with a connection to Cloud Backup

 Click Create VM.

-When the VM switches to the Running status, the Cloud Backup agent will start installing on it.
+After the VM status changes to Running, the Cloud Backup agent installation will start automatically.
 This may take from 5 to 10 minutes.

 -